Black college football national championship

-The Black college football national championship, also named the HBCU football championship, is a national championship honor that, since 1920, has been regularly bestowed upon the best College football teams among historically Black colleges and universities (HBCUs) within the United States.
-The 2024 HBCU football champions are the Jackson State Tigers.
+The Black college football national championship, also named the HBCU football championship, is a national championship since 1920, and it has been regularly bestowed upon the best college football teams among historically Black colleges and universities (HBCUs) within the United States.
+The 2025 HBCU football champions are the South Carolina State Bulldogs.

 History

 Background

 In college football's early years, HBCUs generally lacked the opportunity to compete against predominantly white schools due to segregation, which was practiced in much of the U.S. at the time—leaving HBCUs with few scheduling options other than to play games among themselves only and sponsor their own championships.

 The first football game between HBCU schools was played on December 27, 1892.
 On that day Johnson C. Smith defeated Livingstone College.
 As it was the only game played by HBCU schools that year, Johnson C. Smith's team could no doubt claim to be that season's HBCU national champions by default.
 However, the earliest documented claim to such a title was Livingstone's 1906 team, led by captain Benjamin Butler "Ben" Church.
 It is not immediately clear who exactly determined that Livingstone was the best team—or if they simply declared themselves champions.